 How long is the treatment?

-Treatment is usually 12 weeks long but ranges from 8 to 16 weeks long.
+Treatment is usually 8-12 weeks long but can be as much as 16 weeks long in certain situations.
+Some patients with more damage to their liver may require 24 weeks of treatment, but this is uncommon.
 The duration depends on the medication, and specific HCV factors in particular patients.

 How likely is it that the treatment will cure my hepatitis C virus?